sarvesh2003/Enterprise-Grade-Calendar-Management-Platform/README.md

-# Enterprise-Grade Calendar Management Platform
+# Enterprise Calendar Management Platform

 > **⚠️ Academic Integrity Note:** This project was developed as part of the **CS 5010** curriculum at Northeastern University.
 To comply with university academic integrity policies, the source code is hosted in a private repository.